 - .hack//SIGN, and the franchise as a whole, depending on how much you know about C.C.
 Corp.

 - In general, Digimon tends to be on the Post-Cyberpunk end of the spectrum.
-Digimon Tamers is closest to Cyberpunk, thanks to being written the same writer of Lain.
-There's a secret government conspiracy, monitoring everything and conducting dark experiments.
-The heroes are young streetwise punks who befriend rouge AIs.
+Digimon Tamers is closest to Cyberpunk, thanks to being written by the writer of Lain.
+There's a secret government conspiracy, monitoring everything and conducting dark experiments; the heroes are young streetwise punks who befriend what are, essentially, rouge AIs.
 They end up subverting the government conspiracy, and stopping more dangerous AIs.
-Philosophical questions about Life arise.
-Granted, not as grim as other examples, but still heavy stuff for a shonen series.
+Philosophical questions about life arise.
+Granted, as it's part of a Mons children's series, on the whole it's not as grim as other examples here, but by the same coin, it's pretty heavy for a "shonen" series (and is sometimes criticized for being so different in tone than its stable-mates).

 - Dennou Coil goes a fair way toward exploring the social impact that Augmented Reality has on the world, for good and ill, but it's all rather lighthearted, with some episodes diving into Magical Realism.